Flamchu/skillhub/backend/social-zone-docs.md

 all xp calculations use identical formulas on:

-- backend (authoritative, handles awards)
+- backend (authoritative, handles awards and persistence)
-- frontend (display, reduces server load)
+- frontend (client-side display only, zero server load)

 formulas in:

 - backend: `/services/socialService.ts`
 - frontend: `/lib/socialUtils.ts`

+**performance optimization:**

+- xp bar is **100% client-side** - calculates from user data in localStorage
+- no api calls on page load or navigation
+- uses `useMemo` to recalculate only when xp/streak changes
+- instant display with no loading state
+- updates optimistically after xp-awarding actions via `updateLocalXP()`

 #### course completion